Google Ads Keyword Match Types: What Are They?

 If you aren’t sure where to start, or if you’d like to plan effective Google Ads campaigns, the team at Gordon Digital would love to help.

 Gordon Digital is a team of PPC and Google Ads specialists.
 We’ve worked on campaigns across Google, Facebook, Instagram, LinkedIn, Pinterest and more.
-Our paid ads team knows how to turn simple keywords into effective campaigns, so we can create a strategy that helps grow your business.
+As part of our Google Ads management, our team knows how to turn simple keywords into effective campaigns, so we can create a strategy that helps grow your business.

 Get in touch to find out more, or book your strategy session to build a successful Google Ads campaign with Gordon Digital!